What Are Heading Tags

 Web page titles as well as H1 tags

 One quick note about a Heading 1 and also a Web page Title: essentially, both sort of tags define what your web content has to do with.
 The difference is where the tags appear.
 A web page title tag, or Google uses Headings to understand and make sense of our content.
 If a good structure is placed, It will help Google to match your content with the search phrases put in Google Search Engine by its visitors.
-Helping Google is helping yourself, rank in Google.
+Best SEO In Sligo, Helping Google is helping yourself, rank in Google.

 HTML Heading elements create an experience for your users.
 Headings introduce your content to your visitors.
 Headings help visitors locate what they are looking (skimming).
 Headings help visitors stay on your page (better bounce rate).
 Well explanatory and honest headings form good user experience.
 As Google is shifting towards user experience, this can help your page rank better.